Gender Equality And Women’s Empowerment

 The UAE has always supported international efforts for women’s equal rights, working with a variety of multilateral organisations and other bodies to drive progress on this critical issue.

 The UAE works closely with UN Women, having donated over $26 million to the organisation since its founding in 2010.
-The UAE’s financial contributions are the largest of any country in the MENA region, with the UAE the 10th largest supporter globally.
+The UAE’s financial contributions are the largest of any country in the MENA region, with the UAE being the 10th largest supporter globally.

 In 2016, the UAE opened the UN Women Liaison Office for the GCC in Abu Dhabi – the first of its kind in the region.